UCL-CCS/FabSCEMa/docs/source/execution.rst

 This document briefly details how user/developers can set up a remote machine on FabSim3 for job submission.

-How to run a Convection2D and Convection3D (test) Jobs
+How to run a SCEMa (test) Job
 =======================

-These examples assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured Nektar++ (https://www.nektar.info/) on the target machine, also will be assumed that the location (``Convection2D_exec``) has been specified in the file ``machines_FabNEPTUNE_user.yml``.
+These examples assume that you have been able to run the basic FabSim examples described in the other documentation files, and that you have built and configured SCEMa (https://github.com/UCL-CCS/SCEMa) on the target machine.

-All the input files required for a Convection2D simulation should be contained in a directory in ``config_files``.
+All the input files required for a SCEMa simulation should be contained in a directory in ``config_files``.

-A minimal example Convection2D simulation is provided in ``config_files/Convection2d_test1``, to execute this example type:
+Two minimal example Convection2D simulation is provided in ``config_files/SCEMa_test1`` and ``config_files/SCEMa_test2`` to execute these examples type:

     .. code-block:: console

+		fabsim localhost SCEMa:SCEMa_test1
-		fabsim localhost Convection2D_local:convection_2d_test
+		fabsim localhost SCEMa:SCEMa_test2